tfresource/tfresource-website/topics/Pricing.md

 > Pricing Methods

-Travel models applied for highway pricing and valuation are typically organized into the following classes; a summary of strenghts and weaknesses for evaluating pricing impacts is provided below :[7]
+Travel models applied for highway pricing and valuation are typically organized into the following classes; a summary of strengths and weaknesses for evaluating pricing impacts is provided below :[7]

 #### Aggregate Trip-Based Demand Models

 Although these [models](Trip-Based_Models 'wikilink') offer a limited framework for incorporating congestion and pricing effects, some of the main features of the highway utility function can be incorporated by including a generalized cost measure in the mode choice utilities for highway modes.
-The mode choice model should differentiate highway modes by three to four occupancy categories and toll or nontoll route,which would result in six to eight highway modes.
+The mode choice model should differentiate highway modes by three to four occupancy categories and toll or nontoll route, which would result in six to eight highway modes.
 After adequate segmentation by trip purpose, income groups, and time-of-day, several hundred trip tables may be generated; additional segmentation by using person, household, or land use characteristics or adding additional choice models is not possible.

 #### Activity-Based Models